Most Florida historic hotels, with some exceptions, were built in the boom days of the early to mid 1920s.

 His niece was Wallis Warfield who helped him host parties.
 She married well a couple of times and became famous as the Duchess of Windsor.

 Many years ago this inn was known as Pine-Aire Lodge.
 It is on the west side of Pine Island.
 In addition to the first class lodging, the restaurant is also great.

 This beautiful inn between the bay and the gulf was established in 1931 with a single building.
 It has expanded over the years with modern rooms, but there are still many historic structures on the resort property.

 It fell on hard times but has been lovingly restored.
 It is now

 operated as the Marriott Renaissance Resort and Golf

-Club.
 It is in the heart of vibrant downtown St. Petersburg, close to the museums, theaters, restaurants and marinas that make this a great town to visit.

-THE TERRACE HOTEL, Lakeland was built in 1924 and restored to a luxury
+This hotel was built in 1924 and restored to a luxury

 hotel in 1998.
 It has 73 guest rooms and 15 suites.
 The hotel has a commanding view of Lake Mirror, a gem of a lake in downtown Lakeland.

 These hotels are only a few of 1,700 properties and structures listed on the National Register of Historic Places in Florida.